 Had we not patiently waited we would have missed an incredible sighting, a sighting very few people get to see in their lifetime.

 Sightings don’t always occur on eye level, up in trees you might see a leopard, African wildcat or owls.
 Down below on the ground, you can spot snakes, meerkats, mice, tortoises, and honey badgers to name a few.

 Don’t be fixated on just seeing the Big 5, look for the smaller animals too.
 These sightings can be just as rewarding.

-We were at a lion sighting in Mabuasehube Game Reserve in Botswana, when for a split second I looked up and in a tree, I spotted a small Northern White-Faced Owl.
-The owl sighting turned out to be the better photographic opportunity and was much more gratifying.
+We were at a lion sighting in Mabuasehube Game Reserve in Botswana, when for a split second I looked up and in a tree, I spotted a small Northern White-faced Owl.
+The owl sighting turned out to be a better photographic opportunity and was much more gratifying.